 Following is the condensed wisdom of every smart person I have met who knows a lot about sailing, and a lot about boats.
 Some of it is my own research or opinion, some has been learned through the hard lessons of life, and some of it is common knowledge that is, sadly, not so common.

 I am going to present some “Rules” here.
 Maybe they are better described as “guidelines”, because things are always a bit “squishier” in the real world than I can summarize in a short paragraph.
+Certainly, each of the following rules could be expended into its own feature length article, and this post itself could be a book.
 I assure you, if you look for the take-away lesson, and do not pick nits, you might learn something.
 I have professionally helped people select their “perfect” boat in the past pretty much by following these rules, and I believe that those choices were all good ones.

 Bill’s Rule Zero of Boat Buying Happiness: Anyone giving you advice about what boat to buy who does not spend (at least!) an hour asking you questions about YOU, is actually telling you what boat THEY want to buy.

 Even before we talk about boats, we have to talk about the people who will want to give you advice.
 Most free advice you get is worth less than you pay for it.